MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **from_context_menu** - Tells us whether the compose is originated from context menu actions.

+- **from_message_reminder** - Tells us if the message we are writing is in response to a message reminder

 - **message_id** - The message ID of the conversation being replied to or forwarded from to help us detect issues related to a specific message

 - **origin** - Tells us where the compose originated from, such as from a reply all, a new compose, or quick reply.
 Helps us detect issues associated with a specific reply origin type.